saurabh-hirani/saurabh-hirani.github.io/_posts/2018-03-02-go-present-and-latex.md

 file and start serving.
 Text files are easier to manage than a bloated desktop presentation tool (you know who you are).
-I can check in my files into git, make quick changes and take notes on the fly - like noting down unanswered questions in the 'Q & A' section of my **.slide** file.
-I cannot tell you how many times it has helped me and I am thankful to its creators and contributors for making it so easy to use.
+I can check in my files into git, make quick changes and take notes on the fly - like noting down unanswered questions in the **Q & A** section of my **.slide** file.

-If you haven't played with it before, you should and before you do that, you can check out some sample presentations created using the present tool on the [golang talks site](https://talks.golang.org/).
+If you haven't played with it before, you should.
+Here some sample presentations created using golang present on the [golang talks site](https://talks.golang.org/).

 No doubt that it is a useful tool, but it has some visible limitations - some of which are deal breakers for those who treat their presentation game seriously: